algosup/2024-2025-project-3-quickest-path-team-4/qualityAssurance/testPlan.md

 # Introduction

-This **test plan** provides a concise overview of the strategies, methods, and resources used to verify the functionality, performance, and reliability of the **2024–2025 Project 3: Call for Tender** software solution.
+This **test plan** provides a concise overview of the strategies, methods, and resources used to verify the functionality, performance, and reliability of the **Road Runner** software solution.

 Designed to calculate the quickest path between two landmarks in the United States, the solution combines a **C++** back-end and a **REST API**[^1] with support for **XML and JSON** outputs.
 Given the stringent requirement to respond within **1 second** for large-scale datasets, ensuring the chosen path is within **10%** of the absolute shortest route.

-This plan details how the testing team will validate data integrity, measure algorithmic efficiency, and confirm conformance with functional and technical specifications.
+This plan details how the quality assurance will validate data integrity, measure algorithmic efficiency, and confirm conformance with functional and technical specifications.

 # Test objectives

 ### Validate functional accuracy

-- Confirm that the algorithm reliability provides the quickest route between any two U.S. landmarks.
+- Confirm that the algorithm reliably provides the quickest route between any two U.S. landmarks.

 ### Ensure performance